 Alan Childs is a Professor in Lafayette's Department of Psychology.
 Childs came to College Hill in 1980 and immediately began to build relationships with the community.
-Childs is in his fourth year as the director of the College's Center for the Integration of Teaching, Learning, and Scholarship, an office that provides extensive support to faculty in the form of programs and resources to help them fully develop their teaching careers.
-He holds this office while continuing his teaching and advising within the Psychology Department.
+Childs was the founding director of the Center for the Integration of Teaching, Learning, and Scholarship, an office that provides extensive support to faculty in the form of programs and resources to help them fully develop their teaching careers.
+But he recently returned to his teaching and advising duties within the Psychology Department.

 During his time at Lafayette, Childs has served as Dean of Academic Services (1987-1991) and Department Chair for Psychology (2002-2004).
 In addition, he was also the former Executive Director of the Colonial League (1986-1989), which was the original athletic conference that later expanded to become the Patriot League.
 He is a three-time recipient of the colleges' Student Government Superior Teaching award, as well as receiving the Marquis Distinguished Teaching Award in 2003.
 A 1971 graduate of Maryville College with a degree in Psychology, Childs went on to earn his Ph.D. in Social Psychology from the University of Tennessee in 1975.

 Before coming to Lafayette, Childs served as a graduate teaching assistant at his college alma mater before joining the academic staff at Morehead State University (1975-1980).
 He has held licensure as a psychologist in Kentucky and Pennsylvania.
 He is the former president of the Northeastern Association of Advisors for the Health Professions (2002-2003), and has served on the board of directors for the National Association of Advisors for the Health Professions (2002-2005).

 Childs resides in Easton with his wife, Diane.
 His two sons Ben'00 and Jeff '04, were part of the baseball and basketball teams, respectively, during their time on College Hill.